ReproducibiliTea-org/reproducibiliTea/online.md

 1. Designating a moderator before the meeting starts
     - The moderator should familiarise themselves with the platform in use before the meeting starts
-    - For best results the moderator should be the person presenting the paper
+        - the moderator could be the person presenting the paper but could also be another person
     - The moderator calls on people who have their hands up
-    - Hands can be raised physically on video or through e.g. the ‘hand raised’ function available on Zoom
+    - Hands can be raised physically on video, in text chat, or through e.g. the ‘hand raised’ function available on Zoom
+        - arrange different signals for adding to the current point versus bringing up a new point
+    - If you're using Zoom, be sure to 'claim host' by pressing the button in the participants window (the meeting will end prematurely if no host is claimed)

 2. Allocate some time at the beginning of the meeting for
     - reminding people of the etiquette for online meetings